 Independently Licensed with the Arizona Board of Behavioral Health and the Idaho Licensing Board of Professional Counselors (AZ License: LPC-18822; ID License: LCPC-8750)

-10+ years of experience in the field of Behavioral Health, including Clinical Counseling, Crisis Intervention with Mesa & Chandler Fire Departments, CISM/Peer support, and Psychiatric Assessment in Hospitals and Emergency Departments.
+10+ years of experience in the field of Behavioral Health, including Clinical Counseling, Crisis Intervention with Mesa & Chandler Fire and Medical Departments, CISM/Peer support, and Psychiatric Assessment in Hospitals and Emergency Departments.